Making Pure Cane Goodness

 By the 1950s, Steen's Pure Cane Syrup became a household word in South Louisiana and its signature yellow can a symbol of South Louisiana sweetness.
 Every home had the well-known can of syrup in its pantry year round.
-The distinctive flavor of the syrup became part of the indigenous cuisine of Cajun families.
-In short, Steen's became a staple of the Cajun table.
+The distinctive flavor of the syrup became part of the indigenous cuisine of South Louisiana families.
+In short, Steen's became a staple of the Cajun/Creole table.

 In the 21st century, the C. S. Steen Syrup Mill is now led by the fourth generation of the Steen family.
 Charley and Elizabeth Steen’s legacy continues to flourish with Pure Cane Syrup and its companion products reaching more grocery shelves and chefs' kitchens every day.